achrysaetos/leck-tang-personal/posts/skills-to-learn.md

 * **Take a traditional Japanese cooking class:** Join a cooking class where you can learn to prepare authentic Japanese dishes such as sushi, tempura, or ramen.
 Get hands-on experience and insights into Japanese culinary techniques.

 * **Experience a traditional onsen (hot spring):** Take a short trip outside of Tokyo to visit an onsen, a traditional Japanese hot spring.
 Relax in the therapeutic mineral-rich waters and embrace the serene atmosphere.

-* **Attend a traditional festival or matsuri:** Tokyo hosts numerous festivals throughout the year, such as the cherry blossom festivals, summer fireworks displays, or the famous Sanja Matsuri.
-Participate in these cultural celebrations to witness traditional performances, food stalls, and vibrant parades.